A New Message Carried In An Old Way – Direct Mail

 So the next time Webtron helps your company conduct its online sales strategy, don’t forget to ask us about designing an old fashioned direct marketing strategy to compliment your online marketing activities and promotions.

 With the increasing fragmentation of consumer attention, it is becoming harder and harder to reach the right customer at the right time.
-We need to make sure that we are contacting them from every possible angle, in order to effectively communicate our marketing messages to our customers.
+We need to make sure that we are contacting them from every possible angle.
+Just to effectively communicate our marketing messages to our customers.

 A new message carried in an old way indeed.